 Often blending with other art forms including song, dance, paint, performance, Experimental Tuesdays are a weekly highlight of experimental art pieces both old and new.

-Many people have heard of an “indie” film before, but not many know what an independent film really is.
 Given their name for being commonly produced independent of a major studio, independent films often lack the monstrous budget many Hollywood blockbusters boast nowadays.
-In exchange however, by being independent of a major studio with a large financial investment, independent filmmakers often have greater freedom to create something unique to their vision, as opposed to the more cautious approach large budget pictures require in order to ensure a return on investment.
+These films, by being independent of a major studio, allow independent filmmakers greater freedom to create something unique to their vision.
 Some of the greatest genre defining films began as independent films, including Paranormal Activity, The Terminator, Pulp Fiction, Boyhood, The Blair Witch Project, Star Wars, The Evil Dead, and so many more.

 Through the cinematic art of non-fiction, documentary film-making seeks to explore reality through the lens of the motion picture camera.
-Often capturing history in motion or informing the uninformed, documentary films offer a highlight into new and exciting worlds through the window of the silver screen.
+Known for capturing history in motion and informing the curious, documentary films offer insight on new and exciting worlds.

-Documentary Frontiers offer the widest possible variety of non-fiction possible, covering topics from all angles to inform and grow the already enormous wealth of knowledge the University of Wisconsin – Milwaukee has to offer.
+Documentary Frontiers offer the widest variety of non-fiction possible, covering a vast array of topics in order to enhance the already enormous wealth of knowledge the University of Wisconsin – Milwaukee has to offer.

-International Cinema works hard to bring this international industry to the Milwaukee community, offering films from around the world in one of the only venues in the greater Milwaukee area where they are likely to be seen on the big screen.
-We are honored to premiere many films from around the world in Milwaukee for the first time.
+International Cinema works hard to bring foreign films to the Milwaukee community, offering works from around the world in one of the only venues in the greater Milwaukee area where they are likely to be seen on the big screen.

 We pride ourselves on being one of Milwaukee’s premiere venues for many types of films from around the globe, but it is the films from local filmmakers that we take the most pride in.
 Our local UWM and Milwaukee filmmakers have access to one of the country’s finest film programs in the UWM Department of Film, Video, Animation, and New Genres.

 Here at the Union Cinema our Locally Grown series features films from all branches of genres and film-making styles.
-Together with one of the most diverse communities in America, local filmmakers create truly amazing works of art, and it is our honor to be able to screen them for you here at the Union Cinema.
+Milwaukee is home to one of the most diverse communities in America, and our local filmmakers create truly amazing works of art.

 Share the Earth Environmental Film Series

-The planet we live on has been around long before we ever got here and we want to make sure that we can leave it in the same or better shape than we inherited it.
-Here at the Union Cinema we take environmental issues very seriously, and it is one of our goals to be as environmentally conscious and environmentally supportive as possible.
+Here at the Union Cinema we take environmental issues very seriously, and it is one of our goals to be as environmentally conscious and supportive of our planet as possible.

-This is the embodying idea behind the Share the Earth Environmental Film Series, a monthly film series focused on the environment, the world community, and our behavior as a whole species.
+The Share the Earth Environmental Film Series is a monthly film series focused on the environment, communities of the world, and our behavior as a species.

 Annual African American Film Series

-Presented by the UWM Sociocultural programming, the Annual African American Film Series features a series of films spanning the entire month of February is honor of Black History month.
+Presented by UWM Sociocultural programming, the Annual African American Film Series features a variety of films spanning the entire month of February in honor of Black History month.

-Encouraging our continued growth as a society, honoring how far we have come as a culture, and paying tribute to the visionaries who have helped us reach where we have today, the Annual African American Film Series features films from all walks of life focused on topics of diversity still very relevant in modern life.
+Encouraging our continued growth as a society, honoring how far we have come as a culture, and paying tribute to the visionaries who have helped us reach our current state, the Annual African American Film Series screens films from all walks of life focused on topics of diversity that are very relevant to modern society.

 Annual Latin American Film Series

 The most urbanized region is the world, Latin America produces some of the finest international films that exist today.
-It is the mission of the Annual Latin American Film Series, to present some of these great films to the Milwaukee community, covering as broad a range of genres as possible.
+It is the mission of the Annual Latin American Film Series to present these masterpieces to the Milwaukee community, covering as broad a range of genres as possible.

-When it comes to emotions created by art, almost no art form is more effective that the horror movie.
-Creating both laughter and fear dating back to the beginning years of film, horror movies are best enjoyed in a crowded cinema with your friends.
+When it comes to emotions created by art, almost no art form is more effective than the genre of horror.
+Being able to evoke both laughter and fear, horror movies are best enjoyed in a crowded cinema with your friends.
 It is the entertainment we seek to bring every year with Horror Week.